Treatment Effect Estimation with Efficient Data Aggregation: Carved estimator

 \end{lemma}

-Borrowing the summary information from the existing study $k$ after selection, our carved estimator $\widehat{\alpha}_k^{\text{\; carve}}$ dominates the split estimators in variance.
-The variance of the averaged carved estimator involves correlations between the refitted estimates from the selected models on any pair of existing studies in addition to the variances from each study.
-Heuristically, the correlation between a pair of split-based estimates using the validation data is expected to be larger than the carved counterpart which further uses the information from the independent samples of the associated existing studies.
-Consider, for example, the situation when each study reports the same model
+Clearly, our carved estimator $\widehat{\alpha}_k^{\text{\; carve}}$ dominates the split estimators in variance.
+The variance of the averaged carved estimator, however, involves correlations between the refitted estimators from the selected models on any pair of existing studies in addition to the variances from each study.
+Heuristically, the correlation between a pair of split estimators, using the validation data alone, is expected to be larger than the carved counterpart.
+This is because the carved estimator also uses information from the independent samples in this pair of existing studies.
+Consider, for instance, the situation when each study reports the same model

 Let the bound on the right-hand side of Lemma \ref{efficiency:gain:K1} be equal to $B_k$.
-Comparing the averaged carved estimator in \eqref{proposed estimate} with the splitting-based analog, the difference in the two variances from applying the proposal is bounded below by
+Comparing the averaged carved estimator in \eqref{proposed estimate} with the split estimator, the difference in the two variances is seen to be bounded below by